Step 1: Controlling Tank by Subscribing to the Joy Topic

 116CNOID_IMPLEMENT_SIMPLE_CONTROLLER_FACTORY(RttTankController)

-Create a subdirectory named “src” in the package directory and save this source code there with the file name “RttTankController.cpp”.
-Then, the file structure of the package will look like the following.
+Create a subdirectory called “src” in the package directory and save this source code there with the filename “RttTankController.cpp”.
+The package file structure then becomes:

 1+ choreonoid_ros_tank_tutorial